Unleash/unleash/website/docs/feature-flag-tutorials/java/implementing-feature-flags.md

 We will use Unleash to turn off the flag and view an updated status in the Terminal.

-In Unleash, toggle off the `endpointFlag` in the development environment.
+In Unleash, turn off the `endpointFlag` in the development environment.

 ![Turn off the flag in the development environment.](/img/java-tutorial-disable-flag.png)